-Our executive team has over 161 years of restaurant industry experience combined.
-Working for such industry giants as McDonald’s, KFC, Taco Bell and Burger King, we’ve learned many invaluable lessons about how (and how not) to run a restaurant.
-Add to this, experience at companies such as Intel, Kodak and Pixar Studios, and you have many unique and varied perspectives on growing a successful business.
-The talents of our executive team has helped grow Cafe Rio from six locations in Utah to over eighty-five locations across ten states.
+Our executive team has over 100 years of restaurant industry experience combined.
+Working for such industry giants as McDonald’s, Sonic and Wendy's, we’ve learned many invaluable lessons about how (and how not) to run a restaurant.
+The talents of our executive team has helped grow Cafe Rio from six locations in Utah to over 120 locations across twelve states.
 And we don’t plan to sit back and rest anytime soon.